-The Student Ambassador program allows seniors to represent the school to visitors and outside organizations.
-Membership in this program is determined yearly from faculty suggestions.
+The Student Ambassador program allows second and third year students to represent the school to visitors and outside organizations.
+Membership in this program is determined yearly from an application process and employee suggestions.

 Participation and Leadership in Organizations

 Participation in student organizations, including leadership roles, is a privilege within the Governor's School community.
 Students may be removed from these roles for discipline violations, honor or integrity violations, or unsatisfactory arts or academic progress.